Independent gaming news powered by Walmart

 In Epic Mickey: Rebrushed, Mickey Mouse finds himself inside Yen Sid’s workshop, where the sorcerer has created a diorama inspired by Disneyland theme park to house “forgotten” things – in this case, forgotten Disney characters and animated shorts.
 As Mickey views the diorama and begins experimenting with Yen Sid’s magic paintbrush, he inadvertently forms an evil paint monster known as the Blot.
 In the ensuing chaos, paint and paint thinner are poured onto the diorama, causing terrible destruction to the living world contained within.

-While Mickey escapes unharmed, a considerable time later, the Blot attacks Mickey in his own home and sucks him back into the diorama (along with the magic paintbrush), where the famous mouse can see firsthand the damage his mischief caused.
+While Mickey escapes unharmed, a considerable time later, the Blot attacks Mickey in his own home and sucks him into the diorama (along with the magic paintbrush), where the famous mouse can see firsthand the damage his mischief caused.

 Inside the diorama, now known as Wasteland, Mickey will meet “forgotten” Disney characters like Horace Horsecollar, Clarabelle, and Pete, who are struggling to survive in this once vibrant world now tormented by the Blot and its minions, as well as the Mad Doctor and his robotic creations.
 To get back home, Mickey will be challenged to navigate 3D environments inspired by Disneyland rides and attractions, such as It’s a Small World and the Haunted Mansion, but whether or not he actually helps the people of Wasteland along the way will be up to players to decide.